Basics | Plugins | Howtos | Applications

 Common accounts¶

-Lino has a hard-coded list of common accounts, which are used to identify the actual database objects referring to certain ledger accounts that have a well-known meaning and internationally recognized designations.
+Lino has a list of common accounts, which are used to identify the actual database objects referring to certain ledger accounts that have a well-known meaning and internationally recognized designations.

 - common account¶